zj6882917/aakinshin.net/en/_posts/dotnet/datetime.md

 > The actual timeout might not be exactly the specified timeout, because the specified timeout will be adjusted to coincide with clock ticks.

 In fact, the elapsed time depends on system timer resolution.
-Let's write another naive benchmark (we don't need any accuracy here, we just want to show the `Sleep` behaviour in a simple way; so, we don't need usual benchmarking routine here like warmup, statistics, and so on):
+Let's write another naive benchmark (we don't need any accuracy here, we just want to show the `Sleep` behavior in a simple way; so, we don't need usual benchmarking routine here like a warmup, statistics, and so on):

 ```cs
 for (int i = 0; i < 5; i++)